shines77/vpn-shell-for-openconnect/README.md

 ### 2. Get this script

+Two ways:

-* Pull this repository use git from [here](https://github.com/shines77/vpn-shell-for-openconnect).
+- Pull this repository use git from [here](https://github.com/shines77/vpn-shell-for-openconnect).

-* Or [download the latest release](https://github.com/shines77/vpn-shell-for-openconnect/releases/download/v1.0-alpha/vpn-shell-for-openconnect-master.zip), and upload it to your server, then extract it.
+- Or [download the latest release](https://github.com/shines77/vpn-shell-for-openconnect/releases/download/v1.0-alpha/vpn-shell-for-openconnect-master.zip), and upload it to your server, then extract it.

 ### 3. Install this script